OpenTTD/OpenTTD/README.md

 After you have done all that you can report the bug.
 Please include the following information in your bug report:

-- OpenTTD version (PLEASE test the latest SVN/nightly build)
+- OpenTTD version (PLEASE test the latest Git revision/nightly build)
 - Bug details, including instructions how to reproduce it
 - Platform (Windows, Linux, FreeBSD, …) and compiler (including version) if you compiled OpenTTD yourself.